guinik/guinik/README.md

 ## 💻 Projects

+> Most of my work is private due to project confidentiality, so only a few examples are listed here.

 - **NoSQL App (Firebase) -- PRIVATE**
   Built a full MVP app using Firebase, including database design, backend integration, and frontend development.